-From April 2013 the premium stands at £900 for each FSM pupil, registered during the last six school years, and this is likely to rise to, at least, £1000 by the final year of this parliament.
-Additionally, there is funding available of £500 for each FSM pupil to support Year 6/7 Summer School Transition Programmes, and a further £500 'catch-up' payment, paid for Year 7 pupils who did not achieve Level 4 at the end of the Primary phase; this produces a potential £1900 for each underachieving FSM pupil at the key point of the Primary / Secondary school transition.
+From April 2014 the premium will stand at £1300 for each FSM pupil, registered during the last six school years, and this is likely to rise again by the final year of this parliament.
+Additionally, there is funding available of £500 for each FSM pupil to support Year 6/7 Summer School

+Transition Programmes, and a further £500 'catch-up' payment, paid for Year 7 pupils who did not achieve Level 4 at the end of the Primary phase; this produces a potential £1900 for each underachieving FSM pupil at the key point of the Primary / Secondary school transition.